Best Gas Masks | Tested & Expert Reviewed

 • Features: Hydration system

+With a bromobutyl rubber construction and dual canister filters, this mask feels very similar to the well-known M50.
 Their masks are re-branded versions of Czech masks with additional certifications so that they can sell them to international militaries and law enforcement agencies.

-Pros & Cons
+CM-6M Pros & Cons

 Most of the great things about this mask are tied to the company that sells it.
 They support the mask with a wide variety of 40mm filters and accessories, including a spectacle kit if you wear glasses.
 It’s a bromobutyl construction that can tackle the whole suite of CBRN threats at a competitive price that matches top-end industrial masks.
 This specific model has the widest field of view lens that resists fogging very well.

 Drawbacks include the heavy 40mm filters (especially if you decide to run two) that are side-mounted.
 Over time, you can feel the filter weight since it is off-center, as most 40mm filters weigh between 10 and 15 ounces.
-I am used to this after wearing 40mm filters side-mounted on MCU-2Ps and M-45 masks.
-I wear my filter on my left, but you can attach yours to either side.

-Grab the MIRA CM-6M Gas Mask and some filters for your kit and don’t look back.
+Grab the MIRA CM-6M Gas Mask and some filters for your kit, and don’t look back.

 Sean indicating flow with a thumbs up drinking through the Mira CM-6M gas mask drinkig tube.